DhavalDalal/fraud-checker-service/README.md

 2. In your workspace, click ```Collections``` and import the url collections from [Fraud_Checker_Service.postman_collection.json](src%2Ftest%2Fresources%2FFraud_Checker_Service.postman_collection.json)

 ## Swagger Documentation
+1. For Swagger UI point the browser to: [http://localhost:9001/swagger-ui/index.html](http://localhost:9001/swagger-ui/index.html) and
+2. To get the JSON version of the API docs, click on [http://localhost:9001/api-docs](http://localhost:9001/api-docs)
+3. To download the YAML version of the API docs, click on [http://localhost:9001/api-docs.yaml](http://localhost:9001/api-docs.yaml)

+### For Grouped Documentation
+1. For Fraud Checker Specific API JSON docs, click [http://localhost:9001/api-docs/fraud-check](http://localhost:9001/api-docs/fraud-check)
+2. For Validation API JSON docs on Fraud Checker, click [http://localhost:9001/api-docs/validation-apis](http://localhost:9001/api-docs/validation-apis)
+3. For Setting up Fraud Checker for Testing JSON docs(In Development mode only), click [http://localhost:9001/api-docs/test-setup](http://localhost:9001/api-docs/test-setup)

 ## Security Testing
 ### Getting 42 crunch token
-1. Using Springfox, navigate to [http://localhost:9001/swagger-ui/index.html](http://localhost:9001/swagger-ui/index.html) and click on [http://localhost:9001/v3/api-docs](http://localhost:9001/v3/api-docs) to get the JSON version of the API docs
+1. Using Springfox, navigate to [http://localhost:9001/swagger-ui/index.html](http://localhost:9001/swagger-ui/index.html) and click on [http://localhost:9001/api-docs](http://localhost:9001/api-docs) to get the JSON version of the API docs
 2. In order to generate the YAML version, go to [https://editor.swagger.io](https://editor.swagger.io) and paste the above JSON file.
 Go to Edit | Convert to YAML and save the file in YAML format.
 3. Go to [https://platform.42crunch.com](https://platform.42crunch.com) and sign-up/sign-in
 4. Click Settings | Api Tokens | Create New Token - <<your token>>